 How Long Can I Receive Vocational Rehabilitation Assistance?

 Workers’ Compensation pays for up to two years of vocational rehabilitation.
 Even if you have been given permanent work restrictions, you can still seek gainful employment.
 Many of our clients take advantage of vocational rehabilitation to pay for school tuition, or to receive certification for careers in other fields.

 Can My Employer Stop Paying Wages While I am Pursuing Vocational Rehab?

 Once you return to a new job within your restrictions, your wage loss benefits will stop.
 As a result, some employers will try to use vocational rehabilitation as a tool to reduce or stop paying benefits for lost wages.
 There is often a conflict of interest between injured workers and the insurance company; the insurer will want the injured party to accept any job so that wage loss benefits can be terminated.
 However, you may want to go to school and embark on a new career.
 It is important to keep in mind that vocational counselors are hired by insurance companies for the sole purpose of stopping wage loss benefits.

 Vocational counselors can even ignore work restrictions or suggest jobs that are far beneath your capabilities.
 If it is found that you did not cooperate with your vocational counselor, you could lose entitlement to wage loss benefits.

-If you are an injured worker who is likely to receive Workers’ Compensation benefits for your injury, and are unable to return to your regular job due to your disability, call the experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP.
-We strive to maximize our clients Workers’ Compensation benefits.
-Call us at 267-589-0090 or 215-512-1500 or contact us online to schedule a free consultation today.
+If you are an injured worker who is likely to receive Workers’ Compensation benefits for your injury and are unable to return to your regular job due to your disability, call the experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP.
+We strive to maximize our client’s Workers’ Compensation benefits.
+Call us at 215-512-1500 or contact us online to schedule a free consultation today.